Edible Pumpkin Cookie Dough

 • You can freeze extra for later or even bake extra into cookies!
 Edible pumpkin cookie dough can be stored in the fridge for a few days or stored in the freezer for up to 3 months.
 You can easily bake this into gluten free pumpkin cookies too!

-• Almond butter – this is used to help make the pumpkin cookie dough thick and creamy.
-You could also use cashew butter or tahini or sunbutter if you need this to be nut free.
+• Almond butter – make the pumpkin cookie dough thick and creamy.
+You could also use cashew butter or tahini or sunbutter.

 How to make pumpkin cookie dough